medictrust/truncate_html/README.md

 end
 ```

-If you really want, you can even set a custom word boundary regular expression
+If you really want, you can even set a custom word boundary regular expression.
 For example, to truncate at the end of the nearest sentence:

 ```ruby